 Students must ensure that their Academic Requirement reports reflect accurately their progress toward their degrees.
-All requested corrections and exceptions must be submitted to the Office of Undergraduate Studies at least one semester prior to graduation.
-Academic Requirement reports are available on-line through the Student Information System.
+All requested corrections and exceptions must be submitted to the Office of Undergraduate Studies, 447 Sears Bldg., at least one semester prior to graduation.
+Academic Requirement reports are available online through the Student Information System.

-Students are eligible to participate in May commencement activities provided that they have completed all degree requirements during that spring semester or the immediately preceding fall semester or summer session, or have an appropriate plan to complete their degree requirements in the upcoming summer session or fall semester.
+Students are eligible to participate in May commencement activities if they have completed all degree requirements during that spring semester or the immediately preceding fall semester or summer session, or if they have an appropriate plan to complete their degree requirements in the upcoming summer session or fall semester.
 A student may participate in Commencement only once as a bachelor’s degree candidate, though exceptions are sometimes made for students receiving a second bachelor’s degree at least one year after the first.

-The academic records of all students are in the Office of Undergraduate Studies, 357 Sears Building.
+The academic records of all students are kept in the Office of Undergraduate Studies, 447 Sears Bldg.
 Students may review their files in that office by appointment.
-A student must sign a request and present his/her ID card at the time of the appointment.
+A student must sign a request and present their ID card at the time of the appointment.

 Students are expected to attend classes regularly.
 Each instructor is free to determine the extent to which absences affect the final grades of students but should make the policy regarding attendance known at the start of the course.
-Instructors should report excessive absences to the Office of Undergraduate Studies.
-Instructors who judge a student’s absences from class to be excessive may drop the student from the course with a grade of F. Instructors taking such action must notify the student’s dean in writing.
+Instructors should report excessive absences to the student's navigator in the Office of Student Advancement.
+Instructors who judge a student’s absences from class to be excessive may drop the student from the course with a grade of F. Instructors taking such action must notify the Dean of Undergraduate Studies in writing.

 A student who wants to register a complaint about course instruction or evaluation should first bring the matter to the direct attention of the professor or instructor involved.
 If the matter is not satisfactorily resolved, the student should go to the chair of the academic department in question and seek departmental review.
 If neither step resolves the complaint, the student may take the matter to the faculty member's college or school dean for final review and decision.

-Students who have been separated because of poor academic performance may petition for readmission after two academic sessions, including the summer session, have elapsed.
-Students readmitted after being separated for reasons of academic performance will retain all credits and quality points earned before separation, and the cumulative grade point average will be continued, including all grades earned before and after separation.
+Students who have been separated because of poor academic performance may petition to re-enroll after two academic sessions, including the summer session, have elapsed.
+Students who re-enroll after academic separation will retain all credits and quality points earned before separation, and the cumulative grade point average will be continued, including all grades earned before and after separation.